senior team

 Taking a PhD in Chinese history from Sydney University, David held a Fulbright Fellowship at the University of Chicago.
 He has taught at the University of New South Wales and Peking University, holding research positions at the Australian National University and The National University of Singapore.
 Notable publications include Marxism in the Post-Mao Era with Bill Brugger (Stanford U.P., 1991) and Asian Freedoms, co-edited with Anthony Reid (Cambridge U.P., 1996), plus scores of academic papers.

-Ekaterina heads our client partnership team and new product development—this website is her latest project.
+Ekaterina guides the company’s digital transformation, leading the integration of AI and LLM technologies across core operations while managing broad data analytics initiatives.
+She also leads new product development—this website is her latest project.
 Consolidating tens of thousands of records and reengineering the search function was a character-building task, delivering an unrivalled resource.
 She is the go-to for clients getting a feel for its new features, guiding them through the terrain it opens up.

-Prior to becoming Senior Partnerships Director, Ekaterina’s research focused on China’s multilateral trade agreements and WTO compliance, key industrial initiatives such as Made in China 2025, and geopolitical initiatives like ‘Belt and Road’.
+Prior to moving to an IT role, Ekaterina’s research focused on China’s multilateral trade agreements and WTO compliance, key industrial initiatives such as Made in China 2025, and geopolitical initiatives like ‘Belt and Road’.
 Holding BA and MA degrees in international economics and trade from the Harbin Institute of Technology, she studied country risk analysis and geopolitical scenario planning at Maastricht University.

 With over two decades living in the PRC Brodie brings on-the-ground China business experience to our client partnership team.